alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Our network security model distinguishes three dedicated research networks for user devices.

-* The open internet (i.e. any network outside a research institution, such as a researcher's home.)
+* The open internet (any network outside a research institution, such as in a researcher's home)
 * An Institutional network
 * A Restricted network

 An Institutional network corresponds to organisational guest network access (such as Eduroam).
-Access to Environments can be restricted such that access is only allowed by devices which are connected to an Institutional network, but it is assumed the whole research community can access this network, though this access may be remote for authorised users (for example, via VPN).
+Access to Environments can be restricted such that access is only allowed by devices which are connected to an Institutional network, but it is assumed that the whole research community can access this network, though this access may be remote for authorised users (for example, via VPN).

 A Restricted network may be linked between multiple institutions (such as partner research institutions), so that researchers travelling to collaborators' sites will be able to connect to Restricted networks, and thus to secure Environments, while away from their home institution.

-Remote access to a Restricted network (e.g. via VPN) should not be possible.
+Remote access to a Restricted network (for example via VPN) should not be possible.

 Firewall rules for the Environments enforce Restricted network IP ranges corresponding to these networks.